 Geographic Information Systems

-*The Interactive Mapping Site is unavailable due to technical issues.
+The Interactive Mapping Service is currently unavailable while upgrades are made.
 We apologize for the inconvenience.
 Email Casey Kremer or Josh Boudi with data requests.

 GIS - What is it?

 A GIS (Geographic Information System) is a computer-based tool for mapping and analyzing things that exist and events that happen on earth.
 GIS allows integration of all types of data based on the geographic component of the data.
 GIS technology combines common database operations such as query and statistical analysis with unique visualization and geographic analysis benefits.
 GIS is a powerful tool for governments and businesses to make informed decisions based on the "big picture" of related data.
 GIS is not an automated decision making system, but a tool to query, analyze, and map data in support of the decision making process.

 Rock Island County began its GIS project in 1996 with the approval of the purchase of digital airphotos and a new digital soil survey.
 Digital conversion began in 1998 by digitizing "paper" mylar tax parcel maps in AutoCAD and editing with ESRI's ArcInfo software.
 Digital orthophotography and property records are used to more accurately "adjust" data such as parcels and street centerlines.